jhspetersson/git-task/README.md

     git task create "My first task"

-Or import issues from GitHub if you have a public project with issues accessible:
+Or import issues from GitHub (`GITHUB_TOKEN` env variable might be needed to be set up if you have a private repository):

-    git task import
+    git task pull

 ## Commands